buzzm/sqlitebson/README.md

 Introduction
 ============

-This sqlite extensionprovides accessor functions to the BSON data type for the purposes of expressive and performant querying.
+This sqlite extension provides accessor functions to the BSON data type for the purposes of expressive and performant querying.

 TL;DR: You will need BSON and sqlite development C language SDKs (header files and dynamic/shared libraries); then: